Sampling

 1

 Find Sampling in the Actions tab (under the Filtering group) and drag it onto the canvas.
-Link it to the required Listener and Data sink.
+Link it to the required Listenerarrow-up-right and Data sinkarrow-up-right.

 2